BestReviews is reader-supported and may earn an affiliate commission. Details

 Notable static when audio streaming inactive.
 Obtrusive tone while charging.

-Has a Bluetooth connectivity range of up to 70ft indoors and 164ft outdoors.
+Has a Bluetooth connectivity range of up to 70 feet indoors and 164 feet outdoors.
 Produces crystal-clear sound quality.
 Automatically reconnects with previously paired devices.
 Can be linked with voice-command software like Alexa.

 Feels cheap and flimsy.
 Volume produced is very low.